MicrosoftDocs/Advertising-docs/BingAds/bingads-12/ad-insight-service/competitionsearchparameter.md

 ms.author: eur
 description: The competition search parameter filter that you can include when requesting keyword ideas.
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # CompetitionSearchParameter Data Object - Ad Insight
 The competition search parameter filter that you can include when requesting keyword ideas.